 Overheating problems are also very common, especially on laptops.
 These days, laptops have a heat sink design that is very small and compact.
 And, because the heat sink is so small and the gaps between the plates are small, the dust usually gathers between them and can clog the side where the fan is located.
 This is a very common fault, and if you look for it, you probably will find it on every laptop.

 The interesting thing is that faults on a computer tend to be common.
-If one model has a specific fault, then there is a high chance that all the computers with the same model will have the same fault.
+If one model has a specific fault, then there is a high chance that all the computers of the same model will have the same fault.
 This is because of design errors or use of faulty and low quality parts.

 There can also be a pattern found in which circuits fail on the motherboard.
 The circuits that are getting most of the load have a bigger chance of failing.
 For example, Step Down converters are likely to fail because they get heavy loads.